 This is an open CW/RTTY Skimmer running VE3NEA's CW Skimmer Server / RTTY Skimmer Server software on a dedicated Intel/i7 5820K 6 Core / 12 Logical Threaded Server running Windows 2012 R2.
 NC7J is decoding 192khz on 7 bands (in real-time).
 We are running an SRL QuickSilver QS1R Receiver.
 The QS1R is locked to a GPS Diciplined Oscillator.
 This provides a standard / highly accurate reference for frequencies reported by NC7J when spots are fed to the Reverse Beacon Network.

-The NC7J CW Skimmer server is feeding the Reverse Beacon Network.
+The NC7J CW/RTTY Skimmer server is feeding spots to the Reverse Beacon Network 24 x 7.
 When Calling CQ on HF, check the CW Skimmer Server NC7J on the Reverse Beacon Network and see if you are being heard in Syracuse Utah.
 You can search by callsign or lookup the latest spots posted by NC7J.

 You must be logged in to file a report on this page